 Many of us look forward to winter with its peaceful landscapes and fun in the snow.
 But winter also arrives with a raft of special health concerns, occasioned by dry air, less light, icy walks, and Jack Frost nipping at our nose (and fingers and toes).
-Most of these are easy to prevent or treat before they progress.
-It’s important to pay attention to the early signs of trouble.
+Take cold seriously.
+Be aware of the signs and symptoms of Raynaud's, frost bite, hypothermia, and chilblains now.

 Let’s start with three health concerns associated with cold weather:

 Do your fingertips (and maybe your toes, lips, ears, or even your tongue) turn white and numb with exposure to the cold?
 If so, you may suffer from Raynaud's Disease, a poorly understood condition in which small arteries in the fingers (occasionally the toes, nose, lips, ears and other body parts) narrow upon contact with the cold.
 Some people have symptoms of Raynaud's after removing packages of food from the freezer, handling a bag of ice, running around barefoot on cold floors, or even sitting in an air-conditioned room.

 Most people with the condition suffer the mild form of Raynaud's called primary Raynaud's, which affects up to 15 percent of the population overall, is much more prevalent in women, and usually manifests first in early adulthood.
 The affected parts become numb and turn a ghostly white, sometimes even blue.
 As they warm back up, they may tingle, and ache or burn.
 Though the numb, whitened fingers or toes look and feel scary, the condition itself doesn't damage the skin or underlying tissues (as long as exposure doesn't lead to frostbite; see below).